-Being a blogger and sharing the benefits of internet-free days seems a little crazy but I really do champion the power of switching off.
+Being a blogger and sharing the benefits of internet-free days may seem a little crazy but I really do champion the power of switching off.
 After all, too much of anything is never a good thing.
 Unless it’s chocolate and even that’s not advised!

-So after spending a few days in Dorset and being offline, I thought I’d share a few of the positives I found from disconnecting.
-I call it the joy of missing out because switching off enables us to be fully present in this amazing world.
+So, after spending a few days in Dorset and being offline, I thought I’d share a few of the positives I found from switching off.
+I call it the joy of missing out because taking time off enables us to be fully present in this amazing world.

 I sometimes grab my iPad to quickly check something and two hours later I’m still there.
 Know the feeling?
 The internet seems to eat time and when we switch off we can claim it back.
 Having a few internet-free days helps me to get stuff done and the slower pace makes me feel calm and rested.
 I also find when I’ve taken time-out I’m less likely to check my phone the following day.
 It serves as a reminder that the real world is worth my full attention.

 Switching off is empowering because it enables us to look inward at what we want from life.
 I always feel energised and motivated when I take time off and it helps me to find balance and see the bigger picture.
-I like the phrase creation over consumption because I certainly find my creativity flows when I switch off.
+The phrase creation over consumption springs to mind because I certainly find my creativity flows when I switch off.
 I struggle to develop ideas if I’m drowning in a sea of noise and I’d rather my inspiration came from my relationship with the real world than the online one.

 These images are available as prints, postcards, greeting cards, phone cases, tote bags and many other products in my online shop.
-I hope you have a great weekend!
+I hope you have a great week!